Non-Court and Court Involved Youth

 Many youth require different levels of supervision depending on their risk.
 Often electronic devices help in monitoring our highest risk offenders while providing additional safety for the public.

-Making victims whole is paramount in out day to day dealing with offenders.
+Making victims whole is paramount in our day to day dealing with offenders.
 Whenever possible, restitution is collected and given back to victims of juvenile crime.
 There are limits as younger juveniles do not have access to jobs.
 In those cases we can assist in informing victims how to collect restitution through civil court proceedings.

 Juvenile Drug Court

 A structured support group for girls from 9-18 years which integrates relational theory, resiliency practices, and skills training in a format designed to increase positive connection, personal and collective strengths and competence in girls.
 Also, offered under the model is Mother-Daughter Circle, for mothers or female caregivers and their daughters.
+This class is available to all community youth, not just those formally involved in the system.

 A strengths-based group approach to promote boys’ and young men’s safe and healthy passage through pre-teen and adolescent years.
 In this structured environment, boys and young men gain the vital opportunity to address masculine definitions and behaviors and build their capacities to find their innate value and create good lives - individually and collectively!
+This class is available to all community youth, not just those formally involved in the system.

 China Springs Youth Camp/Aurora Pines Girls Facility